Linaro/linaro-astro/src/content/pages/connect-about.md

             text: Immerse yourself in live demonstrations of the latest technologies, innovations, and projects.
           - title: Daily Refreshments
             icon: daily-refreshments-1
-            text: Enjoy lunch coffee, and snacks from Wednesday to Friday to stay energized.
+            text: Enjoy lunch, coffee, and snacks from Wednesday to Friday to stay energized.
           - title: Private Meeting Room Booking
             icon: private-meeting-room-bookings-1
             text: Book secure meeting rooms for exclusive discussions, collaboration, or networking.